Eugloh/projectsetup/README.md

 as possible and otherwise documenting significant changes and alterations.

-## The `projects` package
+## The `projectsetup` package

 ### Initial Setup

-All projects that the user creates with the `projects` package—as well as its infrastructure—reside in a main folder called */projects*.
-Users need not manually create this directory, and in fact they are encouraged not to manually manipulate any folders that the `projects` package involves.
+All projects that the user creates with the `projectsetup` package—as well as its infrastructure—reside in a main folder called */projects*.
+Users need not manually create this directory, and in fact they are encouraged not to manually manipulate any folders that the `projectsetup` package involves.
 Instead, users run the function `setup_projects()`, providing the full file path of the directory in which the user wants the */projects* folder to reside.